 The Warming Store's Heated Glove Guide

-Here at The Warming Store, we are asked daily "Which Heated Gloves do you wear?" and our typical response is "Depends on what we are doing!"
-We’ve decided to make a nice and easy guide to our heated glove selection.
-We know it can be daunting to choose between our selection of 100's of heated gloves, so we will simplify things for you!
-We’ll sort through gloves, mittens and glove liners.
+Here at The Warming Store, the question of which heated gloves the staff wears is asked often.
+Our response?
+It depends on what we are doing, so we've compiled an easy guide to our heated glove selection for our customers.
+We know it can be daunting to choose between all of the available heated gloves, so we've simplified the decision for you!
+We’ll sort through gloves, mittens, glove liners, and 12V motorcycle gloves.

-The Basics: We sell hundreds of heated gloves and mittens varying in price, quality, and features.
-Higher end gloves will heat the fingers and thumb, lower end gloves will have a panel that heats the palm or back of the hand.
+The Basics: We sell heated gloves and mittens varying in price, quality, and features.
+Higher-end gloves will heat the fingers and thumb, lower-end gloves will have a panel that heats the palm or back of the hand.
 What glove is right for you depends on your wants, needs, and budget.
-Looking for motorcycle specific gear?
+Looking for motorcycle-specific gear?
 We’ve got you covered with that as well!

 Entry Level Gloves and Mitts

-These gloves and mitts help to give your hands extra oomph on days when you need it.
+These gloves and mitts give your hands extra oomph on days when you need it.

-- Global Vasion glove – This is another low cost but high-quality heated glove.
-These also use AA batteries and a single heating panel.
+- Global Vasion Gloves – This is another low cost but high-quality heated glove.
+They also run on AA batteries and a single heating panel.
 These gloves wick moisture away from your hand but are water resistant on the outside.
-They won’t let you down!

 Expect these gloves to heat all the way to the tips of your fingers.
 Perfect for folks with Reynaud’s, hikers, birders, and other outdoor enthusiasts.

-- Mobile Warming Barra – Originally a glove designed for Motorcycle use, these 7.4V heat gloves are sure to keep your digits hot.
-These gloves ship with Mobile Warmings split cell battery which sits balanced on your wrist.
-The Barra features a waterproof hybrid shell of synthetic and goatskin leather.
+- Mobile Warming Barra Gloves – Originally designed for motorcycle use, these 7.4V gloves are sure to keep your digits hot.
+These gloves ship with Mobile Warming's low-profile split-cell battery which sits balanced on your wrist.
+The Barra features a waterproof hybrid shell of synthetic material and goatskin leather.
 It’s a rugged glove that outperforms its price range.

-- Volt Tatra – This heavy-duty nylon glove is durable, waterproof, and flexible.
-Volt gloves utilize a proprietary 7V battery that sits on the top of your wrist.
-This glove heats all your fingers, your thumb, and both sides of your hand.
+- Volt Tatra Gloves – This heavy-duty textile/leather glove is durable, waterproof, and flexible.
+Volt Gloves utilize a proprietary 7V battery that sits on the top of the wrist.
+The Tatra Glove heats all your fingers, your thumb, and both sides of your hand.
 Volt is not messing around!

-- ActionHeat Snow Glove – These 5V gloves have a sturdy leather palm and a sleek textile outer shell.
+- ActionHeat Snow Gloves – These 5V gloves have a sturdy leather palm and a sleek textile outer shell.
 Perfect for adventures on the slopes or winning your neighborhood snowball fight.
 Available in Men's and Women's sizes.

-- Gerbing Featherweight – The Featherweight glove by Gerbing is somewhere in between a liner and a glove.
-The heating filaments are located closer to the skin, which help with circulation.
-If you need heat but not the insulating bulk, then these are a perfect choice.
+- Gerbing Featherweight Gloves – The Featherweight by Gerbing falls somewhere in between a liner and a glove.
+The heating filaments are located closer to the skin, which helps with circulation.
+If you need heat but not the bulk of insulation, then the Featherweight Gloves are a perfect choice.
 Available in Men's and Women's sizes.

 High-End Performance Gloves

 These gloves are considered the best of the best.
 The finest materials, the hottest heat, and the best battery life.
-These are great for skiers, folks doing long mountain hikes, longshoremen, and anyone the demands the best.
+These are great for skiers, mountain hikes, longshoremen, or anyone the demands the best.
 These gloves tend to cost more but also outperform all other heated glove options.
 They all feature premium insulation and waterproof membranes.

-- Outdoor Research Capstone – A Warming Store Staff favorite.
-Outdoor Research gloves have a Lifetime Warranty.
-The Capstone features premium Primaloft insulation and a GORE-TEX insert.
+- Outdoor Research Capstone Gloves – A Warming Store Staff favorite.
+Outdoor Research gloves have a lifetime warranty.
+The Capstone Gloves feature premium Primaloft insulation and a GORE-TEX waterproof insert.
 They are even touchscreen compatible.
-We find these gloves to be incredible warm, comfortable, and extremely durable.
-These gloves have a double battery capacity, meaning they last twice as long as other heated gloves.
-We can’t say enough good about the Capstone.
+We find these gloves to be incredibly warm, comfortable, and extremely durable.
+The Capstone has a double battery capacity, meaning they last twice as long as other heated gloves.

-- Zanier Aviator – Zanier Aviator also offers double battery capacity, Primaloft insulation, and a GORE-TEX liner.
-These gloves were designed for usage in the paragliding world, thus the name.
-As a result, they are not only super warm, but offer reinforced fingers for added strength.
+- Zanier Aviator Gloves – The Aviator also offers double battery capacity, Primaloft insulation, and a GORE-TEX membrane liner.
+These gloves were first designed for use by paragliders, hence the name Aviator.
+As a result, they are not only very warm but offer reinforced fingers for added strength.
 Many consider this glove to be the best heated glove ever made.

-- Hestra Power – Hestra’s renowned ski gloves are now heated.
-Also featuring a waterproof membrane and windproof leather, Hestra has designed these gloves to be perfect for skiers.
+- Hestra Power Gloves – Hestra’s renowned gloves are now heated.
+Featuring a waterproof membrane and windproof leather, Hestra designed the Power Gloves to be perfect for skiers.

-- Mobile Warming Blizzard – Priced a little bit lower than its higher-end counterparts these gloves are still unsurprisingly awesome.
-MW has been leading the way in heated apparel for years and these first-rate leather gloves are no different.
-Featuring Mobile Warning’s balanced split cell battery, tough Goatskin leather, and a waterproof membrane.
-Blizzard gloves outperform their price point and will keep you warm.
+- Mobile Warming Blizzard Gloves – Priced a little bit lower than its higher-end counterparts, the Blizzard Gloves are still awesome.
+Mobile Warming has been at the front of the pack in heated apparel for years, and these first-rate leather gloves are no different.
+They feature Mobile Warning’s balanced split-cell battery, tough Goatskin leather, and a waterproof membrane.
+The Blizzard Gloves outperform their price point and will keep your hands warm.

-Glove liners are a personal favorite of many of ours at The Warming Store.
-They’re exactly what they sound like they are, a slim fitting heated glove made to fit inside of an existing glove.
-If you work outdoors and need warm hands, this is a must have.
-Without a glove on top these will still heat but won’t hold heat.
-Glove liners are the perfect mix of functionality, dexterity, and ruggedness.
+Glove liners are a personal favorite by many of the staff at The Warming Store.
+They are exactly as the name suggests: a slim-fitting heated glove made to fit inside of an existing glove or mitten.
+If you work outdoors and need warm hands, glove liners are a must-have.
+Without a glove over the glove liner, the liner will still heat but won’t hold the heat.
+Glove liners provide the right mix of functionality and dexterity.

-- ActionHeat Liner – These liners are the perfect mix of thin dexterous liners, but with the right amount of heat.
-Like all other ActionHeat products, they use a 5 Volt USB battery.
+- ActionHeat Glove Liners – These liners are the perfect combination of thin material with the right amount of heat.
+Like other ActionHeat products, they use a rechargeable 5 Volt USB battery.
 The heating elements run along the fingers and thumbs for even warmth.
 Available in Men's and Women's sizes.

-- Mobile Warming Liner – Mobile Warming has continually set the standard in heated gear.
-These liners are a bit thicker than others, but they are HOT.
-They also feature MW’s balanced split cell battery.
-Mobile Warming also make a liner and work glove combination.
-Perfect for those in the trades who must work outside or those who choose to work hard despite the cold.
+- Mobile Warming 7.4V Glove Liners – Mobile Warming has continually set the standard in heated gear.
+These liners are a bit thicker than other glove liners, but they get HOT.
+They also feature Mobile Warming’s balanced split cell battery.
+Mobile Warming also makes a liner and work glove combination which is perfect for those in the trades who must work outside or those who choose to work hard despite the cold.
 Check them out!

-- FNDN skin-fit liner – These are the thinnest liners on the market as well as the most affordable.
+- FNDN 3.7V Liner Gloves With Mittens – These are the thinnest liners on the market.
 If you suffer from Raynaud’s, you’ll appreciate how close the heat is to your digits.
 FNDN combined their Skin Fit Glove Liners with a built-in mitt that easily slips on to trap the heat or pulls off when you need to use the fingers.
 Brilliant!.

-Mittens are the warmest option you have when it comes to heating your hands.
-For some, mittens stir up bad memories of childhood, being bundled up like the little brother in “A Christmas Story.”
-Heated mittens, however, offer huge benefits in the frozen tundra, on the trails, or on the slopes.
+Mittens are the warmest option available when choosing how to heat your hands.
+Mittens may stir up memories of being bundled up like the little brother in “A Christmas Story”.
+Heated mittens, however, offer huge benefits on the frozen tundra, on the trails or on the slopes.
 Below are our favorites.
 Click on the links to learn more!

-The following gloves run off your motorcycle, snow mobile, or ATV battery.
-Moto gear is a wonderful topic that I encourage you to check out right here.
+The following gloves run off your motorcycle, snowmobile, or ATV/UTV battery.
+Moto gear is a wonderful topic that we encourage you to check out right here.

-- MW Dual Power – Both the previously mentioned Barra and Liner come in a 12V version!
+- Mobile Warming – Both the previously mentioned Barra Gloves and Glove Liners come in 12V versions!

-- Gerbing EX Pro – Gerbing has been making 12V gear for a long time.
+- Gerbing G4 Gloves – Gerbing has been making 12V gear for a long time.
 These gloves are a classic in the industry.
 They won’t let you down.
 Available in Men's and Women's sizes.

 - California Heat Gloves – California Heat’s durable leather offering.

-- Milwaukee Leather 7v and 12v – The most unique glove that we carry.
-Uses 12V on the bike and a small 7V batter when you’re out and about.
+- Milwaukee Leather Gauntlet Cloves – A versatile glove that uses 12V when you are on your bike or a small 7V battery when you’re out and about.